zopefoundation/zope.testing/README.txt

 .. contents::

-This package provides a flexible testing framework.
+This package provides a number of testing frameworks.
 It includes a flexible test runner, and supports both doctest and unittest.

 cleanup.py